forgi86/dl-sysid-jax/README.md

 Beginner users are advised to follow the steps above to avoid compatibility issues during the course.

 If you encounter issues, you may open the code examples in the browser using [Google Colab](https://colab.research.google.com/github/forgi86/dl-sysid-lyon2026/).
+However, a local setup is recommended for the best experience.

 ## Prerequisites
-Basic knowledge of Python, pandas and matplotlib is recommended.
-However, we will try to keep the code examples as simple and self-contained as possible.
+Basic knowledge of Python, numpy and matplotlib may help.
+However, we will try to keep the code examples as simple as possible so that people with experience in other numerical software tools can follow along.